crispab/crisp-dna/_docs/index.md

 ---
-title: Crisp DNA
+title: Crisp Governance
 next_section: what-is-crisp.html
 ---

 What is this?
 =============

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Crisp works and why.
+This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Crisp Governance works and why.

-[Crisp](https://www.crisp.se) is a consulting company based in Stockholm, Sweden.
-But we aren't a very typical consulting company.
+This site is a copy from [Crisp](https://www.crisp.se) which is a consulting company based in Stockholm, Sweden.
+They are not a very typical consulting company.
 For example:

 -   None of the 35+ consultants are actually employed by {{ site.company_name }} (although we do have a few employed office staff).
 -   We have no managers, not even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).